Take a journey back into time for the 25 Weirdest Kid Television Shows of the 60′s, 70′s, and 80′s….

 22. Slim Goodbody (1975-?)

 Slim Goodbody’s message was commendable.
 The guy just wanted to keep kids healthy and active.
 But wearing a skin-tight unitard with his guts showing made him quite unappealing.
 He rocked a killer afro though.
-He looked a streaker running off mid-surgery (He also looked like a clone of Ron Palillo, aka Arnold Horschach from Welcome Back Kotter).
+He looked like a streaker running off mid-surgery (He also looked like a clone of Ron Palillo, aka Arnold Horschach from Welcome Back Kotter).
 Thankfully his genitals weren’t illustrated.

 Perhaps if he didn’t look like a flayed pervert we might have better heeded his lesson and not be an obese nation overly dependant on technology.
 He was a prophet as you’ll see below: